 "A light wind swept over the corn, and all nature laughed in the sunshine." - Anne Bronte

 Summertime’s table wouldn’t be complete without Southern-style meals made up of fresh sweet corn, sliced tomatoes, fuzzy peaches, and fluffy buttermilk biscuits.
 Each one of those holds a special place in the hearts of most people down here, and with good reason.
 These humble foods are part of our heritage…the great part.
-They remind us of people we have loved over the years who made them for us: mothers, grandmas, aunts, uncles, neighbors.
+They remind us of people we have loved in years past who made them for us: mothers, grandmothers, aunts, uncles, neighbors.
 Food is always better when shared with those we love, and doing so cements those happy moments in our hearts and minds.

 When my sister and I were children, our family would sometimes load up the station wagon and drive up to the Carolinas to visit our dad's side of the family.
 Each person there brings to mind different fond memories, and some of them, of course, are food-related.

-While we were there, we’d sit down at Aunt Ann’s table to enjoy the fabulous meal she prepared for us: mostly I remember the potato salad and sweet corn, and how perfect they tasted to me.
-Aunt Ann always wanted to refill your plate, too, gracious hostess that she was.
+When we visited them, we’d have the privilege to sit down at Aunt Ann’s table to enjoy the fabulous meal she prepared for us: mostly I remember the potato salad and sweet corn, and how perfect they tasted to me.
+Aunt Ann always wanted to refill your plate, too, gracious Southern hostess that she was.
+We would all sit around the table, covered with food that was simple and delicious, and we children would listen to the adults reminisce about their younger days.
+Those memories and stories were triggered by the food in front of us.

-And then there was Aunt Margaret, who made the best buttermilk biscuits in the world.
-Forget the ones you thought were the best, I promise you, Aunt Margaret's were IT.
+Next we'd travel to Fayetteville to visit Aunt Margaret, who was a gracious hostess and who made the best buttermilk biscuits in the world.
+Forget the ones you thought were the best, because I promise you, Aunt Margaret's were IT.
 I loved watching her hands as they worked the tender dough, squeezing it between her thumb and index finger to make the perfect uniform-sized biscuit each time.
+They baked up golden brown on top, and when they were split in half, steam would rise from the white, fluffy inside, just begging for a slathering of butter ... or cinnamon-spiced apple butter ... to top it off.
 There was almost no need for anything for dinner but those wonderful concoctions.
 Except maybe some of those homegrown tomatoes!

 Dad's oldest sister, Aunt Inez, lived in a small house surrounded by agricultural fields.
-In the the 1970s, there were lots of corn fields, tobacco fields, and cotton fields, all around the parts of North and South Carolina our family lived in.
-I was always amazed by them as our station wagon zipped along the highways to go visit, and I loved those old rusty-roofed barns I’d see on the tobacco farms as we drove, too.
-I love that memory.
+In the the 1970s, there were lots of corn fields, tobacco fields, and cotton fields all around the parts of North and South Carolina where my dad's siblings lived.
+I was practically entranced by them as our station wagon zipped along the highways as we traveled, watching row after row fly by as we passed.
+I loved the old rusty-roofed barns I’d see on the tobacco farms as we drove by, too.
+They remind me of those days when I see them on farms now.

-I’ve always loved tender, sweet corn, and with my husband, even tried to grow my own.
+I’ve always loved tender, sweet corn, and with my husband's help, even tried to grow my own when the boys were little.
 It wasn’t easy.
 Farming isn’t easy, period.
 But the payoff is one we’re all grateful for, when we stop to think about it.
-Summertime offers us abundant opportunities to be thankful for the bounty, and to do some good cooking, too.
+Summertime offers us abundant opportunities to be thankful for the bounty of the earth, and to do some good cooking, too.
 Are you ready?

-Here are three of my favorite recipes using corn, including my corn salad, which I just developed this week to share with you.
+Here are three of my favorite recipes using corn, including my fresh corn salad.
 I hope you enjoy its sweet, crisp, flavorful goodness!
 It features sweet corn, peppers, tomatoes and more, with a cooling dressing to tie it all together.

 Summertime corn salad